-But then I left the US, and found myself afloat in a sea of unfamiliar services and skill sets.
+But then I left the US and found myself afloat in a sea of unfamiliar services and skill sets.

-Most other countries, though, had washing machines, and I would happily load the metal box with shirts and pants and detergent and turn it on, only to realize, after turning the knob, that there didn’t seem to be a dryer nearby.
-I’d peak around corners and ask my landlord, and I would always get the same answer: “What’s a dryer?”
+Most other countries, though, have had washing machines, and I would happily load the metal box with shirts and pants and detergent and turn it on, only to realize, after turning the knob, that there didn’t seem to be a dryer nearby.
+I’d peek around corners and ask my landlord, and I would always get the same answer: “What’s a dryer?”

 Growing up in the US, hanging clothing is considered old school.
-It’s something that poor people and hipsters do (just to be alternative), and though I’m sure there are still some people somewhere for whom laundry is still dried that way (out in the country, perhaps…I picture mountain people with no electricity washing their clothing in streams and then hanging it out to dry by the cows and chickens and toothless children), it’s simply not a common enough sight that I can remember ever seeing people hang up laundry as a child, teenager, or even as a poor college student.
+It’s something that poor people and hipsters do (just to be alternative), and though I’m sure there are some people somewhere for whom laundry is still dried that way (out in the country, perhaps: I picture mountain people with no electricity washing their clothes in streams and then hanging them out to dry by the cows and chickens), it’s simply not a common enough sight that I can remember ever seeing people hang up laundry as a child, teenager, or even as a poor college student.

-Every once in a while I glance up from my computer screen, look around my apartment and smile at the ridiculousness of it all.
+Every once in a while I glance up from my computer screen, look around my apartment, and smile at the ridiculousness of it all.

 I’m sure I’m doing it wrong.
 I’m sure people who often hang up their clothing are good at this, and have figured out a way to make it work without decorating their home like a haunted house, socks and pillow cases dangling from every available perch instead of fake cobwebs and giant plastic spiders.